 - For domestic consumers, JBVNL proposes to have different tariff for rural and urban category of consumers.
-Taking cognizance of the difference in economic condition of rural and urban consumers, JBVNL proposes different tariffs for both the categories of consumers by maintaining a considerable gap both in fixed charge and energy charge and thus providing some relief to rural domestic consumers. - 2.
-JBVNL proposes to remove per connection basis charge for fixed charge and introduce fixed Charges based on connected load basis for all domestic consumers (both rural and urban domestic consumers).
-For smart meter/ MDI meter consumers, the fixed charge will be on the sanctioned load or maximum demand recorded whichever is higher in the meter and for conventional meter consumers, the fixed charge will be on the sanctioned load of the consumer. - 3.
-The rationale for introducing fixed charge based on sanctioned load is many fold.
+Taking cognizance of the difference in economical condition between rural and urban consumers, JBVNL proposes different tariffs for both the consumers but maintains a considerable gap both in fixed charge and energy charge distinguishing both the category of consumers and thus providing some relief to rural domestic consumers - 2.
+JBVNL proposes to remove per connection basis charge for fixed charge and introduces fixed Charges based on connected load basis for all domestic consumers (both rural and urban domestic consumers).
+For smart meter consumers, the fixed charge will be on the sanctioned load or maximum demand recorded whichever is higher in the meter and for conventional meter consumers, the fixed charge will be on the sanctioned load of the consumer. - 3.
+The rationale for introducing fixed charge based on connected load is manyfold.
 Firstly, the consumer should be aware about the tools and appliances in its premises and the energy consumption and usage pattern of such appliances so that he/she can effectively plan for energy consumption and its timing.
-Also, with smart meter implementation in Ranchi, it was found that the maximum demand recorded in the meter is way above the contracted demand of many consumers.
-Thus, fixed charge based on the contracted load would help the utility for better power procurement strategy and overall, would lead to energy conservation.
-JBVNL would pro-actively organize such awareness campaigns through Urja Melas and other available mediums to make the customer aware about its benefits.

-- 4. For rural consumers whose average load is 1kW and having consumption below 100 units, there will be no impact of such tariff change to them.
-However, for those consumers (both urban and rural) having a higher load or whose consumption is high, will have to pay more for their consumption unless they plan their consumption judiciously. - 5.
+In turn, this would help the utility for better power procurement strategy and overall, would lead to energy conservation.
+JBVNL would proactively organize such awareness campaigns through its Urja Melas and other available mediums to make the customer aware about its benefits. - 4.
+For rural consumers whose average load is 1kW and majority of such consumers having consumption below 100 units, there will be no impact of such tariff change to them.
+However, for those consumers (both urban and rural) consuming a higher load, will have to pay more for their consumption unless they plan their consumption judiciously. - 5.
 JBVNL anticipates that many domestic consumers that are having excess loads would revise their connected load accordingly.
-Such revision of connected load in their premises would help JBVNL plan the network efficiently.
-This will also help in provisioning for optimal transformer capacity and designing of sub-station through better knowledge of connected load in that area. - 6.
-The JBVNL has proposed a decent increase in energy charges for domestic consumers, for both rural and urban consumers as tariffs have not been revised for long and the Hon'ble Commission has only approved a minor increase in its last tariff order for FY 21-22 that was applicable from June 01,2023.
+Such revision of connected load to their premises would help JBVNL plan the network efficiently.
+This will also help in provisioning for optimal transformer capacity and designing of substation through better knowledge of connected load in that area. - 6.
+The JBVNL has proposed a decent increase in energy charges for domestic consumers, for both rural and urban consumers as tariffs have not been revised for long.
 JBVNL is proposing to move away from per connection basis fixed charge to load based fixed charge. - 7.
-For DS (HT) consumers, the petitioner is proposing a decent increase considering the end consumers are generally coming under domestic category with domestic load.
-These consumers also help the network by reducing the overall losses through connection at higher voltage level.
-The petitioner hopes that a small increment of tariff under this category would like to provide the impetus to other consumers/residential societies to shift to DS (HT) mode, taking connection at 11kV and 33kV, thus reducing the line losses and helping JBVNL for better planning of network. - 8.
+For DS (HT) consumers, the petitioner is proposing a higher energy charges considering the end consumers are generally economically sound consumes having a higher consumption.

+- These consumers also help the network by reducing the overall losses through connection at higher voltage level. - 8.
 For DS-HT Category Billing Demand: The petitioner would like to propose that the Billing Demand shall be the Maximum Demand recorded during the month or 85% of the Contract Demand whichever is higher.
 This proposal is in sync with the trend of energy consumption in these societies where the demand of electricity is increasing day by day.

-- The penalty on exceeding Billing Demand will be applicable in accordance with subsequent chapter of this Petition. - 9.
-Tariff hike for the domestic category has been proposed in order to move the retail tariffs for the category closer to the Voltage-Wise Cost of Supply at LT level for urban and rural domestic consumers except DS (HT) and for reducing the overall revenue gap for JBVNL.
+The penalty on exceeding Billing Demand will be applicable in accordance with subsequent chapter of this Petition. - 9.
+Tariff hike for the domestic category has been proposed in order to move the retail tariffs for the category closer to the Voltage-Wise Cost of Supply at LT level for urban and rural domestic consumers except DS (HT) and for reducing the overall revenue gap for the JBVNL.

-II- Non-Domestic Service / Commercial Services (NDS)
+II- Non-Domestic (NDS)/ Commercial Services (CS)